filipvrba/dragonruby-egg-ui-rjs/README.md

 # DragonRuby Egg (UI)
-This is a modules manager for RubyJS that allows users to download modules for use in their projects.
+This is a modules manager for [DragonRuby](https://dragonruby.itch.io/dragonruby-gtk) that allows users to download modules for use in their projects.
 The application is developed using the [rubyjs-vite](https://github.com/filipvrba/ruby-js) tool, which transforms *RJS* scripts into native *JavaScript* scripts.

-Users can also add new modules to the website by clicking on the "add" button.
+Users can also add new modules to the website by clicking on the *"add"* button.
 However, they will need to have their own *GitHub account* and a repository containing the module.
 After selecting the module, users can write a description that will help other users understand its functionality better.

 It should be noted that the web application is just a prototype, a testing version that serves to verify functions and improve the user experience.